 Bio

-Michael J. Kramer specializes in modern US cultural and intellectual history, transnational history, public and digital history, and cultural criticism.
+Michael J. Kramer specializes in modern US cultural and intellectual history, transnational history, public history, digital humanities, and cultural criticism.
 He is an associate professor of history at the State University of New York (SUNY) Brockport.
 His website can be found at michaeljkramer.net.
+(43 words)

 Medium

-Michael J. Kramer specializes in modern US cultural and intellectual history, transnational history, public and digital history, and cultural criticism.
+Michael J. Kramer specializes in modern US cultural and intellectual history, transnational history, public history, digital humanities, and cultural criticism.
 He is an associate professor of history at the State University of New York (SUNY) Brockport, the author of The Republic of Rock: Music and Citizenship in the Sixties Counterculture (Oxford University Press, 2013), and the director of the Berkeley Folk Music Festival Project.
-Currently, he is working on two books: a study of technology in the US folk music revival from 1900 to the present and a history of the 1976 US Bicentennial celebration as well as a co-edited collection of countercultural critic Theodore Roszak’s selected essays.
-His website, with additional information about other publications and projects, can be found at michaeljkramer.net.
+He is currently working on a short history of the 1976 United States bicentennial celebrations; a study of the surprising relationship between folk music, technology, and cultural democracy in the United States; and an edited collection of essays by the countercultural social critic Theodore Roszak.
+Future research explores the history of arts and culture criticism in America; examines 1970s contemporary dance outside New York City; looks at the history of democratic socialism in the United States prior to the rise of Bernie Sanders; tracks the many ghosts of Abraham Lincoln in American culture; and probes the legacies of artistic exchanges between Brazil and the US.
+Kramer maintains a blog of cultural criticism, Culture Rover, and edits The Carryall, an online journal of US cultural and intellectual history.
+More information can be found at michaeljkramer.net.
+(199 words)

 Author Photos